What Is Ray Tracing? The Future of Graphics Rendering

 RTX IO

 NVIDIA's latest innovation in this technology is the RTX IO.
 It enables faster game loading times by streaming data directly from the SSD to the GPU, bypassing the CPU.
-This results in lightning-fast game loading and seamless gameplay.
+This results in lightning-fast game loading and smooth gameplay.

 The Future of Ray Tracing Technology